 Buy one adult admission ($5), get one free.
 Not to be combined with another offer.

-2. Corning Museum of Glass
+3. Corning Museum of Glass

-One free adult Museum admission.
+One free adult museum admission.
 Kids and teens 17 and under are always free!
 Live glassblowing daily.
 10% discount on memberships.

-3. Finger Lakes Boating Museum
+4. Finger Lakes Boating Museum

 The Finger Lakes Boating Museum (FLBM) is located in Hammondsport, New York, at the southern end of Keuka Lake.
 It pays homage to Hammondsport’s 19th-century steamboat era and the region’s diverse boat-building traditions.
 The museum’s collection includes nearly 200 boats, 40 of which are on display.
 These boats represent various types, such as canoes, rowboats, luxury vessels, hydroplanes, and sailboats.

-4. Genesee Country Village & Museum
+5. Genesee Country Village & Museum

 $3 off admission for up to four people.

-The 19th-century village features a range of buildings that were moved to the museum starting in 1966, such as frontier homesteads, Victorian mansions, churches, schools, shops, and taverns.
+The Genesee Country Village & Museum is a living history museum with 68 structures on 700 acres.
+It is the state’s largest and most comprehensive museum, and the third-largest in the country.
+The 19th-century village features a range of buildings that were relocated to the museum starting in 1966, including frontier homesteads, Victorian mansions, churches, schools, shops, and taverns.
 Visitors can learn about the history of each building and take part in events such as Highland Days, Civil War Days, Novel Weekend, and Independence Day.

 Explore More